-- Permits for all fireworks displays proposed within the study area should be reviewed by the applicable local Conservation Commissions, Natural Resource Departments and Harbormasters to ensure protection for natural resources and habitats. - Speed controls should be enforced and transition to use of newer and quieter outboard motors encouraged as means of minimizing noise impacts. - Commercial operations located on the shoreline should adopt noise mitigation measures such as restricting hours of noise generating operations, and installing sound proofing technologies.
+- Permits for all fireworks displays proposed within the study area should be reviewed by the applicable local Conservation Commissions, Natural Resource Departments and Harbormasters to ensure protection for natural resources and habitats. - Speed controls should be enforced and transition to use of newer and quieter outboard motors encouraged as means of minimizing noise impacts. - Commercial operations located on the shoreline should adopt noise mitigation measures such as restricting hours of noise generating operations, and installing sound proofing technologies. - Support enforcement all applicable laws against unpermitted fireworks displays withinin and adjacent to the Pleasant Bay ACEC.

-9.7 Management Issue: Appreciation for the Bay's Historic and Archaeological Resources water, providing ways for people to continue to make a living off the bay, and managing how land is used around the bay-may have changed in some respects but are essentially the same challenges that faced earlier inhabitants.
+9.7 Management Issue: Appreciation for the Bay's Historic and Archaeological Resources

+At the Pleasant Bay Symposium in 2006, archaeologist Fred Dunford remarked that many of the management challenges that face us today-managing access to the water, providing ways for people to continue to make a living off the bay, and managing how land is used around the bay-may have changed in some respects but are essentially the same challenges that faced earlier inhabitants.
 Learning how to live in harmony with the Bay is a challenge of generations.